- April 10, 2020

 Exponential Moving Averages

 Like the simple moving averages, I use a handful of exponential moving averages on my charts.
+Keep in mind there is no best ema for options trading no matter what other traders will say.
+These are just the ones I personally find useful.

 Here are the exponential moving averages I like to load up on my charts: